 Land and Sea

-The NT Government has developed an Aboriginal Land and Sea Action Plan to better coordinate Aboriginal land and native title matters across the Northern Territory, and ensure land and sea ownership to delivers on the economic and social aspirations of Aboriginal Territorians.
+The Northern Territory Government (NTG) has developed an Aboriginal Land and Sea Action Plan to better coordinate Aboriginal land and native title matters across the Northern Territory (NT), and ensure land and sea ownership to delivers on the economic and social aspirations of Aboriginal Territorians.

-The Action Plan contains 10 Actions the NT Government wants to implement in partnership with Traditional Owners, land councils, the Commonwealth Government and other affected stakeholders:
+The Action Plan contains 10 Actions the NTG wants to implement in partnership with Traditional Owners, land councils, the Commonwealth Government and other affected stakeholders:

 - Resolve all outstanding land claims;